Basics of U.S. Beef Production: A Changing Industry

 Then there’s the quality grade, which most of us know about even if we don’t realize it.
 Ever heard of Prime, Choice, or Select beef?
 That’s all about the quality grade, which largely comes down to one key factor: marbling.
 Marbling is those little streaks of fat that melt into the meat while cooking, making your steak tender and flavorful.
 The more marbling, the higher the grade, and; surprise, surprise, the higher the price!

 But there’s a fine line to walk here.
-If cows are over-fattened, feedlots and subsequently the rancher are faced with penalties for excessive waste.
-And there are even regulations on carcass size: the USDA considers carcasses between 550 and 950 pounds to be optimal.
+If cows are over-fattened, feedlots and subsequently the rancher, can be faced with penalties for excessive waste.
+Furthermore, there are even regulations on carcass size: the USDA considers carcasses between 550 and 950 pounds to be optimal.
 Anything smaller or larger can throw a wrench into processing and packaging, which impacts both the producer and the consumer.

 So, next time you grill up a ribeye, just remember, that marbling didn’t happen by accident.
 There’s a lot of strategy; and maybe a little stress, that goes into getting the perfect balance of tenderness and flavor.
 You can read more about the Impact of Branded Beef Programs by going here.